IBM/container-service-getting-started-wt/Stage2/README.md

-# Lab: Replica Sets and Health Checks
+# Lab: Services, Replica Sets, and Health Checks

 prereq: Have a running deployment with a single replica